xxh/xxh/README.md

 **What is plugin?** It is the set of scripts which will be run on the host when you go using xxh.
 It could be shell settings, environment variables, plugins, color themes and everything you need.
 You can find the links to plugins on [xxh-shells repos](https://github.com/search?q=xxh%2Fxxh-shell&type=Repositories).
 Feel free to fork it.

-**How xxh works?** When you run `xxh myhost` command xxh download portable shell and store locally to future use.
+**How it works?** When you run `xxh myhost` command xxh download portable shell and store locally to future use.
 Then if it needed xxh upload the portable shell, init scripts and plugins to the host.
 Finally xxh make ssh connection to the host and run portable shell without any system installs and affection on the target host.

 **What about speed?** The first connection takes time for downloading and uploading portable shell.
 It depends on portable shell size and channel speed.
 But when xxh is installed on the host and you do just `xxh myhost` then it works as ordinary ssh connection speed.
 You could monitor all process using `+vv` argument.

 ## Use cases
 ### Python everywhere with xonsh
-When you run `xxh myhost +s xonsh` you'll get python, pip and python-powered shell on the host without any system installations on the host.
+When you run `xxh myhost +s xonsh` you'll get portable python, pip and python-powered shell on the host without any system installations on the host.
 Add plugins: [autojump](https://github.com/xxh/xxh-plugin-xonsh-autojump) saves time, [pipeliner](https://github.com/xxh/xxh-plugin-xonsh-pipe-liner) manipulates lines and [bar](https://github.com/xxh/xxh-plugin-xonsh-theme-bar) looks nice.

 ### Oh My Zsh seamless SSH ([demo](https://asciinema.org/a/rCiT9hXQ5IdwqOwg6rifyFZzb))
 ```shell script